aaron777collins/blackboard-help-clicker/README.md

 # Blackboard Next Arrow Clicker
 When you press the right arrow, it clicks the right arrow.
-When you press the left arrow, it clicks the left arrow
+When you press the left arrow, it clicks the left arrow.
+You can pause using the ` key.
+Press again to resume.